John H. Van Vliet Jr.: World War II

-Van Vliet Jr and Stewart were transferred to Oflag 64 in Schubin (now Szubin), Poland in June 1943 where they became integral members of the ultra secret MIS-X escape and intelligence gathering network.
-Van Vliet Jr assumed the role of "Big X" and was placed in charge of coordinating and approving any escape attempts.
+Van Vliet and Stewart were transferred to Oflag 64 in Schubin (now Szubin), Poland in June 1943 where they became integral members of the ultra secret MIS-X escape and intelligence gathering network.
+Van Vliet assumed the role of "Big X" and was placed in charge of coordinating and approving any escape attempts.
 He participated in three failed escape attempts with three other POWs while at Oflag 64, The four POWs, Van Vliet Jr, 2LT William F. Higgins, 1LT Roy J. Chappell Jr, and 2LT Frank Newell Aten, were fondly referred to as "Escape Artists" by their fellow POWs.
-In July 1943, Van Vliet Jr and Stewart sent a coded message back to MIS-X in Fort Hunt which informed U.S. Military Intelligence in Washington D.C. that the Soviets had murdered the Polish officers found in the mass graves in the Katyn Forest.
-When Stewart was queried by MIS-X on March 10, 1944 to "SEND YOUR JUDGEMENT ON KATYN", both Van Vliet Jr and Stewart responded on April 9, 1944 clearly reaffirming that they believed that the Soviets murdered the Polish officers found in the mass graves in the Katyn Forest.
+In July 1943, Van Vliet and Stewart sent a coded message back to MIS-X in Fort Hunt which informed U.S. Military Intelligence in Washington D.C. that the Soviets had murdered the Polish officers found in the mass graves in the Katyn Forest.
+When Stewart was queried by MIS-X on March 10, 1944 to "SEND YOUR JUDGEMENT ON KATYN", both Van Vliet and Stewart responded on April 9, 1944 clearly reaffirming that they believed that the Soviets murdered the Polish officers found in the mass graves in the Katyn Forest.